Time-Consistent Asset Allocation for Risk Measures in a L\'evy Market: Analysis in continuous time

-This definition for Nash equilibria in continuous time was introduced by Ekeland and Lazrak \cite{ekeland2006being}, and Ekeland, and Pirvu \cite{ekeland2008investment}.
-It is also used, for instance, in Bj{\"o}rk and Murgoci \cite{Bjork}, Hu et al. \cite{hu2012time}, Bj{\"o}rk et al. \cite{bjork2014mean}, and the references for time-consistency given in the introduction.
+Ekeland and Lazrak \cite{ekeland2006being}, and Ekeland and Pirvu \cite{ekeland2008investment} introduced this definition for Nash equilibria in continuous time.
+It is also used, for instance, in Bj{\"o}rk and Murgoci \cite{Bjork}, Hu et al. \cite{hu2012time}, Bj{\"o}rk et al. \cite{bjork2014mean}, and in other references for time-consistency given in the introduction.
+As already stated in the introduction, this generalization of Nash equilibria allows the player $t$ to form a coalition with all players $s \in [t,t+\varepsilon]$ and the equilibrium is taken by $\varepsilon \to 0$.
+This construction is necessary since the decision of player $t$ alone influences only the strategy at the null set $\{t\}$ and hence has no influence.